samankgupta/Bollywood-Game/README.md

 ## Installation

-Clone the repository to your system and run the bollywoodgame.cpp file on codeblocks IDE.
+Clone the repository to your system and run bollywoodgame.cpp file on codeblocks IDE.

 ## Flowchart